aliyzd95/simple-Agentic-RAG/README.md

-# ُSimple RAG Multi-Agent Project
+# Simple RAG Multi-Agent Project

 This project is an AI system built on a multi-agent architecture using LangChain.
 A primary Router Agent is responsible for analyzing user queries and dispatching them to one of three specialized agents: